Vic Hadfield: NHL career

-Retirement
+Legacy

 At the time of his retirement, Hadfield was fourth in Rangers' franchise history in goals, assists, and points (behind his linemates Jean Ratelle and Rod Gilbert, and Andy Bathgate), second in penalty minutes (behind Harry Howell) and fourth in games played (behind Ratelle, Howell and Gilbert).
 He currently stands ninth in scoring and third in penalty minutes in the Rangers history.

+In the 2009 book 100 Ranger Greats, the authors ranked Hadfield at No. 20 all-time of the 901 New York Rangers who had played during the team's first 82 seasons.

+In February 2018, days after retiring the jersey of Ratelle, the Rangers announced Hadfield would have his #11 jersey retired much to his surprise.
+His jersey was retired on December 2, 2018, with several teammates and various Ranger legends (including Mark Messier, who previously had his #11 retired by New York) attending the ceremony.
+He was the tenth Ranger to have his jersey retired and he was the final member of the "GAG" line to have his jersey retired by the team.

+Personal life

 His younger brother, Carl, was drafted in 1964 by the Chicago Black Hawks.
 Hadfield now owns the Vic Hadfield Driving Range and instructional centre in Oakville, Ontario.

-In the 2009 book 100 Ranger Greats, the authors ranked Hadfield at No. 20 all-time of the 901 New York Rangers who had played during the team's first 82 seasons.

-The Rangers retired Hadfield's #11 jersey on December 2, 2018.

-International play

-After his stellar 1971–72 season, Hadfield was named to Team Canada for the 1972 Summit Series.
-After playing sparingly in just two games, he left the team after the Swedish exhibition games and returned home to Canada, drawing criticism for his move.

-Personal life

 Vic's grandson Victor Hadfield is an ice hockey defenseman with the Reading Royals of the ECHL.
 Victor previously played for the Barrie Colts of the OHL and the Manitoba Moose of the AHL.